We offer free shipping on all UK orders. We also offer international postage options.

 Milk Kefir Grains produce a cultured, fermented milk drink, originally from the mountainous region that divides Asia and Europe.
 It is similar to yoghurt – but a drink, with a tart, sour taste and a slight ‘fizz’.
 This is due to carbon dioxide – the end product of the fermentation process.
 The length of the fermentation time will affect the taste.
 Milk Kefir is a good source of calcium and is rich in probiotic bacteria.
 Why not visit our shop and Buy Milk Kefir Grains

 A vast variety of probiotic bacteria have been isolated and identified in kefir grains.
 Known species are among four genus groups; Lactobacilli, Streptococci Lactococci, Acetobacter and Yeasts.
-So far over 50 strains of probiotic bacteria and yeasts have been identified from Milk Kefir, making it one of the best sources of probiotics known.
+So far over 50 strains of probiotic bacteria and yeasts have been identified from Milk Kefir around the world, making it one of the best sources of probiotics known.
 Our European Milk kefir is known to contain over 20 strains of bacteria and yeast.

 The Milk Kefir Grains also transform dairy sugars into a few other things, including lactic acid, CO2 and small amounts of alcohol.
 We have never noticed or felt any effects from the minimal amounts of alcohol produced in the fermented Milk Kefir.
 We thought it was worth mentioning though, if you're sensitive to alcohol or been advised to avoid it all together, it might be something to consider.